saibudu/legendary-memory/README.md

 # legendary-memory
-An simple to do list made with html, JS, and python API
+A simple to do list made with html, JavaScript, and python Flask

+## features 🌟
+Edit 🔨
+Edd ➕
+Delete ❌

+## Tech Stack 🛠️
+Frontend : JavaScript, HTML
+Backend: Flask
+API: Rest API

+## author
+Made by saibudu with his whole heart ❤️!